-There are no known applicable laws, ordinances, or regulations that will be violated with the granting of this variation.
+Staff is not aware of any applicable law, ordinance, or regulation that will be violated if this variation is granted.
 The approval of a variation is under the sole authority of the Planning Board.
 This request was referred to the road operating agency and the Prince George's County Fire/EMS Department for review and comments, neither of which have objected to this request.